 TRANSPORTATION LEADERS CATALYZING CHANGE

-For over forty years, WESTAC members representing the private sector, government and labour have demonstrated their leadership by working collectively to resolve the constraints and inefficiencies that undermine the performance of Western Canada’s supply chain and transportation sector.
+For 50 years, WESTAC members representing the private sector, government and labour have demonstrated leadership by working collectively to resolve the constraints and inefficiencies that undermine the performance of Western Canada’s supply chain and transportation sector.

 As trade continues to be one of the cornerstones of Canada’s economic growth and prosperity, getting goods to market both reliably and competitively has never been more essential.
 By working together, WESTAC members are driving improvements that benefit all Canadians.